-This document is to be used as a guideline by implementing partners when training selected teachers (called patrons) on the CRC methodology and by the trained patrons when training child rights club members and overseeing peer-to-peer activities in school.
-It will help the patrons ensure that key information is understood and passed to the members of the clubs in a systematic way.
+This document is to be used as a guide by implementing partners training selected CLD facilitators on the CLD methodology and by the trained facilitator to conduct the CLD group meetings.
+It will help the facilitator ensure that key information is understood and passed to the group members in a systematic way.
+The guide is divided in 15 weeks (or 30 meetings) addressing different topics.
+This guide adheres to all key human rights principles and peaceful practices such as gender equality, adherence to positive norms, non-violent behavior and attitude, and stress management.

-The guide is divided in 16 modules - topics; one or more activities per module are proposed to facilitate the transfer of concepts, allow reflection and discussion among the children.

-This guide adheres to all key human rights principles and peaceful practices such as gender equality, child participation, adherence to positive norms, non-violent behavior and attitude, and stress management.